Razhukhrielie Kevichüsa: Music

 Kevichüsa was trained as a classical violin performer and has composed numerous songs, both gospel and secular.
 A music album entitled Songs of R. Kevichusa: The Tenyidie Collection was released 17 November 2019.

 Personal life

 Family

 Kevichüsa was married to Ethel.
 She is of Lotha Naga descent.
 Together the couple had six children and six grandsons.

 Death

-Kevichüsa passed away at 10:23 Indian Standard Time (UTC+05:30), at Dimapur's Zion Hospital on 20 August 2022, aged 80.
+Kevichüsa died at 10:23 Indian Standard Time (UTC+05:30), at Dimapur's Zion Hospital on 20 August 2022, aged 80.